 - Bottom lateral incisors (either side of the bottom front teeth): These come through at around 10 to 16 months.

 - 1st Molars (back teeth): These come through at around 13 to 19 months.

 - Canines (often known as the ‘fang’ or ‘eye tooth’): These come through at around 16 to 23 months.

 - 2nd Molars: These come through at around 20 to 30 months.

-Dr Emi Mawson says that “the age at which teeth erupt vary a lot between children, but actually the age at which the teeth come through is not so important.
+Dr Emi Mawson says that “the age at which teeth erupt vary a lot between children, but actually, the age at which the teeth come through is not so important.
 What is important is the order they come through.
-The list above is the order at which they come through.
+The list above is the order in which they come through.
 If they come through in a different order, let your dentist know, as it can indicate a possible problem like congenitally (inherited) missing teeth, or a wider health condition”.